lit-illumination-technology/lit_core/README.md

 </ol>

 ## Api.Ai Integration
 <a href="https://api.ai/Api.Ai">Api.Ai</a> is a free and easy artificial intelligence API.
-It can easily be integrated into Neopixels to enable natural language commands!
+It can easily be integrated into L.I.T. to enable natural language commands!
 <ol>
 <li>Run generate.py and get the files from the api-ai directory<br/>
 <code>$ sudo python generate.py</code></li>